 Kruger National Park is one of our favorite parks in South Africa – because it has something of almost everything.
 First of all, it is South Africa’s largest Park (it takes more than 9 hours to drive from the south to north entrances (436 km) near the speed limit of 50 km/hr).
 Second, it has almost all of southern Africa’s iconic large mammals – and many of them, like elephants and rhino, number in the thousands.
 Third, there are a great variety of rest camp accommodations and some camps have short trails within the camps themselves.
 Then there is the large network of dirt roads that allow you to escape much of the crowds that can be found on some of the paved roads in the southern part of the park.

 An excellent source for detailed information about Kruger National Park is the commercial website Siyabona Africa.
-Though it is designed to sell safari’s of various types, the general information and maps are very good.
+Though it is designed to sell safari’s of various types (many very expensive), the general information and maps are very good.
 Much of the material can be found in books and guides available in rest camp stores, but one really needs this information before traveling to Kruger.
 We now have innumerable books and guides related to Kruger National Park, but we have discovered new material on each visit to the park.
 Our suggestions is do your planning with everything you can get your hands on online, but then buy whatever you can when in Kruger.
 It will help you plan your next trip.

 Driving in Kruger